WojciechMatuszewski/programming-notes/aws/serverless/testing-serverless.md

 );
 ```

-Sadly, the `aws-testing-library` does not have a matcher for a specific log group, so I had to write my own code for that.
+Sadly, the `aws-testing-library` does not have a matcher for a specific log group, so I had to write my code for that.
-Otherwise it's almost exactly the same as previous tests.
+Otherwise, it's almost the same as previous tests.

-## Random notes

-- Look for ways to split your lambdas.
-Use asynchronous communication whenever possible (_DynamoDB streams_, _SQS_ etc)
+## Using the CDK provider framework

+You can incorporate your E2E tests directly into the infrastructure and let CloudFormation handle the case when the tests fail – roll back the changes.
+As good as it might sound, the approach is not without drawbacks.
+Instead of having the test logs visible in your CI environment, we will have to use the CloudWatch console to view them – it might be a significant pain point since the CloudWatch console is not exactly lovely to work with.

+If you want to learn more about utilizing the provider framework for testing, consider [giving this talk a watch](https://youtu.be/s8tO-ymVQPg?t=8515) then, consult [this repository](https://github.com/WojciechMatuszewski/cdk-async-testing-example).